immosmart/smartbox/docs/en_player.md

 * * *

-##Публичные свойства
+##Public properties

 ###`Player.state`

-*String*: Текущее состояние плеера:
+*String*: Current player condition:

-1. `play`: видео воспроизводится
+1. `play`: video is playing
-2. `pause`: видео приостановлено
+2. `pause`: video is paused
-3. `stop`: видео остановлено
+3. `stop`: video is stopped

 * * *

 ###`Player.videoInfo.duration`

-*Number*: продолжительность видео файла в секундах
+*Number*: video file duration in seconds

 * * *

 ###`Player.videoInfo.currentTime`

-*Number*: текущее время воспроизведения в секундах
+*Number*: current playing time in seconds

 * * *

 ###`Player.videoInfo.width`

-*Number*: ширина потока видео в пикселях
+*Number*: video stream width in pixels

 * * *

 ###`Player.videoInfo.height`

-*Number*: высота потока видео в пикселях
+*Number*: video stream height in pixels

 * * *

 ###`Player.usePlayerObject`

-*Boolean*: определяет будет использоваться <object> или sef плагин.
+*Boolean*: defines: will or won't the <object> or sef plugin be used.

 *Available only for the next platform: Samsung*